Caesars Entertainment to File Chapter 11 Bankruptcy Amid Pressure From Creditors

 Eric Seiler, the gambling company’s attorney, did not tell the Wall Street Journal which court Caesars has chosen for its filing.
 Bruce Bennett, one of the attorneys for Caesars’ creditors that filed for the involuntary bankruptcy, was also unsure which court would receive Caesars’ filing.

-Caesars has released a statement that says the creditors that filed the involuntary bankruptcy papers “lack merit,” and that their petition is a “transparent attempt to thwart” the company’s self-filed bankruptcy, according to U.S. News and World Report.
-The casino company has filed a lawsuit against two of those creditors in the New York Supreme Court.
+Caesars has released a statement regarding the Caesars Palace bankruptcy filing.
+It says the creditors that filed the involuntary bankruptcy papers “lack merit,” and that their petition is a “transparent attempt to thwart” the company’s self-filed bankruptcy, according to U.S. News and World Report.
+As a result, the casino company has filed a lawsuit against two of those creditors in the New York Supreme Court.